Your video tapes do not last forever

 If you have not transferred your aging home videos to digital formats, chances are:

 • you believe that your home video tapes last forever.
-You take good care of them, you put them in a cool, dry place, you don’t let the kids bang them around.
-After all these years, the VHS tapes, or Hi8, or miniDV, still look like fine.
-So you believe they last forever.
+You believe that if you take good care of them, put them in a cool, dry place, don’t let the kids bang them around, the tapes will last forever.

-• or you believe these tapes are of times gone by, your VCR player is gone, there’s no way to play those tapes anymore, so you toss them out.
+• or you believe these tapes are of times gone by, your VCR player is gone, there’s no way to play those tapes anymore, so you should just toss the tapes out.

-The bad news is that your video tapes do not last forever, and the good news is that yes, there those tapes can be digitized into today’s digital formats and you can watch them again today.
+The bad news is that your video tapes do not last forever, but the good news is that it’s not too late to digitize your tapes into today’s digital formats so you can watch them again today.

 Tape with Mould